pydantic/pydantic/docs/architecture.md

+!!! warning "🚧 Work in Progress"
+    This page is a work in progress.

 Starting with Pydantic V2, part of the codebase is written in Rust in a separate package called `pydantic-core`.
 This was done partly in order to improve validation and serialization performance (with the cost of limited customization and extendibility of the internal logic).